-After that we can identify any gaps and go on to suggest the best way for you to fill them.
+After that, we can identify any gaps and suggest the best way for you to fill them.
 In addition, this includes a draft data governance framework and the objectives required to implement it.

 Step 4: Establish the Data Governance objectives and timeframe

-Operational leads and Functional leads will be guided to set out SMART objectives and to organise these into a timetable which best fits the vision and goals.
+Guide Operational leads and Functional leads to set out SMART objectives and to organise these into a timetable that best fits the vision and goals.

-Above all, this process combines the inputs from the previous 4 steps with your people’s knowledge about how your firm works and our knowledge of how law firms can adopt data governance in the least invasive or disruptive way.
+Above all, this process combines the inputs from the previous four steps with your people’s knowledge about how your firm works and our understanding of how law firms can adopt data governance in the least invasive or disruptive way.

 Step 5: Produce the final data Governance Framework and Roadmap

 You can now socialise the Framework and Roadmap for comment as widely as you like.
-You should bear in mind that the more people who you want to consult, the longer it will take to finalise.
+It would help if you remembered that the more people you want to consult, the longer it will take to finalise.

 Want to know more?

-For a confidential discussion about your goals and how we could potentially work together, book a call.
+For a confidential discussion about your goals and how we could potentially work together